 The first is with L’Occitane and involves simply dropping off your empties at participating stores.
 The program was developed primarily to find a solution to some of the components in L’Occitane’s own ranges that were not readily recyclable in some boroughs and counties throughout the UK and Ireland.

 Originally the scheme was designed to accept only full sized plastic containers from both L’Occitane and other beauty companies, but it is growing.
-Accepted waste now includes, aluminum packaging, metal case caps and closures, refill pouches, flexible plastic tubes and rigid plastics.
+Beauty recycling is much easier – accepted waste now includes, aluminum packaging, metal case caps and closures, refill pouches, flexible plastic tubes and rigid plastics.

 The other programme is by Garnier and includes packaging for wipes which is another very welcome piece of news (remember a lot of wipes actually contain plastic so choose wisely if using them :)).
 A full list of what can be recycled is available on the website.
 To use this programme you can either find a local drop off or you can sign up and send your waste for free.